box/box-python-sdk/docs/folders.md

 - marker `Optional[str]`
   - Defines the position marker at which to begin returning results.
 This is used when paginating using marker-based pagination.
 This requires `usemarker` to be set to `true`.
 - offset `Optional[int]`
   - The offset of the item at which to begin the response.
-Queries with offset parameter value exceeding 10000 will be rejected with a 400 response.
+Offset-based pagination is not guaranteed to work reliably for high offset values and may fail for large datasets.
+In those cases, use marker-based pagination by setting `usemarker` to `true`.
 - limit `Optional[int]`
   - The maximum number of items to return per page.
 - sort `Optional[GetFolderItemsSort]`